US sanctions Bosnian Serb leader Milorad Dodik over corruption | DW | 05.01.2022

 "Milorad Dodik's destabilizing corrupt activities and attempts to dismantle the Dayton Peace Accords, motivated by his own self-interest, threaten the stability of Bosnia and Herzegovina and the entire region," Brian Nelson, the undersecretary for terrorism and financial intelligence at the US Treasury, said in a statement.

-The practical effect of the sanctions will be to report, freeze and block any assets Dodik may have in the US.
-Americans will be barred from dealing with them.
+The practical effect of the sanctions will be to report, freeze and block any assets Dodik may have in the United States.
+US citizens and companies will be barred from dealing with them.

 Dodik represents Bosnian Serbs.
-He is one of three leaders who forms Bosnia's tripartite presidency alongside representatives for the country's Muslim Bosniak and Bosnian Croat populations.
+He is one of three leaders who form Bosnia's tripartite presidency alongside representatives for the country's Muslim Bosniak and Bosnian Croat populations.

 However, the Dayton Accords left and created many more bureaucratic intricacies to stitch Bosnia's fragmented society together in a workable peace.